Chair of the Board of Directors for WJEC CBAC Limited

 Cllr Sarah Merry

-Councillor Sarah Merry was appointed to the Board of Directors for WJEC CBAC Ltd in July 2016 as an Executive Director appointed by the Welsh Local Government Association.
+Councillor Sarah Merry was appointed to the Board of Directors for WJEC CBAC Ltd in July 2016 as a Non-Executive Director / Trustee appointed by the Welsh Local Government Association.
 Councillor Merry also serves on the Board of Directors for the subsidiary company WJEC CBAC (Services) Ltd.

 Councillor Merry is the Deputy Leader of Cardiff Council and has been responsible for the Council’s education portfolio since May 2015.
 She was re-elected as a Councillor in 2012 to represent the Cathays ward in the city, having previously represented the ward from 1995 to 1999.
 She is also Secretary of the Keep Cathays Tidy group.

-In May 2017, Sarah was appointed as the Deputy Leader of the Council and her cabinet portfolio responsibilities were expanded to include Education, Employment and Skills.
+In May 2017, Councillor Merry was appointed as the Deputy Leader of the Council and her cabinet portfolio responsibilities were expanded to include Education, Employment and Skills.
 She represents the Council on both the Welsh Local Government Association (WLGA) Council and the Local Government Association (LGA) General Assembly.